What is a Warmstone Heat Battery made from?

 Why does it need to be installed outside my house?

-When you buy a Warmstone Heat Battery, we include delivery to site and installation of the Heat Battery into the correct location.
+When you buy a Warmstone heat battery, we include delivery to the install location.
 This requires specialist handling equipment that we supply.

 Why would I not buy an electric battery instead of a heat battery?

 A home might use 4,000 kWh of electricity and 16,000 kWh for heating and hot water, so 80% of the home energy usage is heat.
 Given this and the price and reliability of electric batteries, heat storage with a Warmstone is significantly more affordable and will last around twice as long as an electric battery.

 How efficient is the Warmstone heat battery?

 More than 90% efficient due to the high-performance vacuum insulation we use to minimise our losses.
 Heat can be stored for 20 days or more.